emanuelefaja/guide2life/health/losing-weight.md

 If you consume more energy than your body expends, the excess energy will be stored, leading to weight gain.
 Conversely, if you expend more energy than you consume, your body will need to tap into its stored energy reserves (body fat) to make up for the deficit, resulting in weight loss.
 :::

-## The Problem with Diets

->[!CAUTION] ❌ Beware of Fad Diets
-> A fad diet is a weight loss plan that promises fast, dramatic results through unsustainable and unbalanced eating.
-These diets, often involving restrictive or unusual food choices, focus on quick weight loss rather than long-term health. [^dulloo]
->
->
-> **95% of diets fail — most people regain the weight they lost and more. [^mann]**

-The problem with diets is that the body adapts to calorie restriction by slowing down metabolism and increasing feelings of hunger, making it difficult to sustain the calorie deficit necessary for continued weight loss. [^fung]

-When you drastically reduce your calorie intake, your body perceives this as a potential threat to survival and activates a series of adaptive mechanisms to conserve energy. [^muller]

-These adaptations include:

-- **Decreased resting metabolic rate:** Your body starts burning fewer calories at rest to conserve energy. [^rosenbaum2010]
-- **Increased hunger and appetite:** Hormonal changes, such as increased levels of ghrelin (the "hunger hormone") and decreased levels of leptin (the "satiety hormone"), lead to increased feelings of hunger and cravings. [^suminthran]
-- **Reduced non-exercise activity thermogenesis NEAT:** Your body unconsciously reduces energy expenditure through fidgeting, postural changes, and other small movements. [^rosenbaum2003]

-As a result of these adaptations, you may experience a stop in weight loss despite maintaining what was previously a calorie deficit.

-To continue losing weight, you would need to further reduce your calorie intake, which can lead to feelings of deprivation, fatigue, and frustration.
-This cycle of constantly cutting calories and battling hunger is one of the main reasons why many people find it challenging to sustain long-term weight loss through calorie restriction alone.

-Moreover, severe calorie restriction can lead to the loss of lean muscle mass, which further slows down metabolism and makes it easier to regain weight once you return to your normal eating habits. [^cava]

->[!CAUTION] ⛔️  The Universality of Human Biology
-> Humans share the vast majority  (99.9%) of their DNA. [citation?]This means that, despite the trend of personalized diets, our bodies react in remarkably consistent ways to similar dietary approaches. [^loannidis] For example, if we were to hypothetically give any person a pill that stops their body from producing insulin, they would experience rapid weight loss, regardless of their individual characteristics (Frandsen & Svensson, 2021).
->
-> While individual preferences and sustainability should be considered when choosing a fat loss approach, it is equally important to focus on strategies that work with the fundamental biological mechanisms we all share.
-Understanding and leveraging these universal principles we can ensure we're on the right track.
->
-> **In other words, don't overoptimize — focus on getting the basic right.**

 ## How the Body Burns Fat
 ### Calories In vs. Calories Out